 Landis says (p 154), "While some regular Red Army troops were brought to the province, many of the forces that were assigned to Tambov in early 1921 were former VNUS units, which were frequently filled with "second-chance men" who had previously deserted and who were undertrained, poorly supplied, and unaccustomed to counterinsurgency operations".

 Very occasionally zagraditelnye otriady or "blocking detachments" were used in the Civil War period.
 Their job was to follow front line units, with the task of arresting or shooting anyone withdrawing from the battle without permission.
-Most occasions I have seen them has been associated with KomandArm Tukhachevski, though I've also seen a couple listed for the campaign against Iudenich.
-Regardless, they were uncommon at this time – the extremely low troop densities and fast movements of the front made such units only useful to hold key points.
+Most occasions I have seen them has been associated with KomandArm Tukhachevski, though I've also seen a couple listed for the campaign against Iudenich and apparently Chapaev used them.
+Regardless, they were relatively uncommon at this time – the extremely low troop densities and fast movements of the front made such units only useful to hold key points.

-Cheka troops were sometimes used for this purpose, but often it was normal Red Army.
+Cheka troops, ChON and internationalists were sometimes used for this purpose, being more reliable and more likely to shoot their own side.
+Often it was normal Red Army.

 Probably the most hated of all Soviet units.
 These were the units sent into the countryside to force the peasants at gun point to hand over their "surplus".
-Made up to city dwellers, one suspects, as peasants simply would not do it.
+Made up entirely of city dwellers, one suspects, as peasants simply would not do it.

 Of very little military value, they were occasionally seen in emergencies at the front line.